lezer-parser/website/site/docs/guide/index.md

 earlier will take precedence over those that appear later, meaning that if they return a token, the others will not be tried.

+If you want to make sure that a given group of external tokens is never used together with some specific other token, because they conflict, you can put a `@conflict { tokenName }` declaration in the external token block.

 It is also possible to define external [specialization](#token-specialization) logic.
 With a directive like this, the given function (`specializeIdent`) will be called every time